Armenian Prelature of Cyprus: History

-For centuries, the Prelature building was located within the Armenian compound in Victoria street in walled Nicosia; when that area was taken over by Turkish-Cypriot extremists in 1963-1964, the Prelature was temporarily housed in Aram Ouzounian street (1964-1969) and, later on, in Kyriakos Matsis street in Ayios Dhometios (1969-1983).
+For centuries, the prelature building was located within the Armenian compound in Victoria street in walled Nicosia; when that area was taken over by Turkish-Cypriot extremists in 1963–1964, the prelature was temporarily housed in Aram Ouzounian street (1964–1969) and, later on, in Kyriakos Matsis street in Ayios Dhometios (1969–1983).

 Current situation

-The current Catholicosal Vicar is, as of 19 July 2024, Archbishop Gomidas Ohanian; he arrived in Cyprus on 1st August 2024.
-The parish priest in Nicosia is archpriest Momik Habeshian (since 6 January 2000), the parish priest in Larnaca is archpriest Mashdots Ashkarian (since 9 January 1992) and the spiritual shepherd in Limassol is Senior Archimandrite Hovhannes Saghdejian (since 17 October 2024); Fr.
-Momik Habeshian was ordained at the Virgin Mary cathedral on 19 December 1999 by Bishop Varoujan Hergelian.
-The clergymen’s work is aided by the following ordained deacons and stole-bearers (alphabetically): Levon Arakelian, Dr. Antranik A. Ashdjian, Haig Aynedjian, Hagop Bohdjelian, Megerdich Gostanian, Stepan Haroutiunian, Souren Hidirian, Hovig Hovhannessian, Dr. Vahakn Kazandjian, Shant Sarkissian, Nareg Tavitian, Sebouh Tavitian, Vatche Toundjikian, Dr Haig Utidjian and Onnig Yenovkian, as well as by some ordained acolytes and non-ordained individuals who serve the church.
+The current catholicosal vicar is, as of 19 July 2024, Archbishop Gomidas Ohanian who arrived in Cyprus on 1 August 2024.
+The parish priest in Nicosia is Archpriest Momik Habeshian (since 6 January 2000), the parish priest in Larnaca is Archpriest Mashdots Ashkarian (since 9 January 1992) and the spiritual shepherd in Limassol is Senior Archimandrite Hovhannes Saghdejian (since 17 October 2024); Momik Habeshian was ordained at the Holy Mother of God Cathedral on 19 December 1999 by Bishop Varoujan Hergelian.
+The clergymen’s work is aided by the following ordained deacons and stole-bearers: Levon Arakelian, Antranik A. Ashdjian, Haig Aynedjian, Hagop Bohdjelian, Megerdich Gostanian, Stepan Haroutiunian, Souren Hidirian, Hovig Hovhannessian, Vahakn Kazandjian, Shant Sarkissian, Nareg Tavitian, Sebouh Tavitian, Vatche Toundjikian, Haig Utidjian and Onnig Yenovkian, as well as by some ordained acolytes and non-ordained individuals who serve the church.